-I’ve got good intuition (or at least I’m tuned it to it).
-It’s not unusual for me to know who is calling before I look when I hear my phone ring, or to feel that something is bothering a friend before they tell me.
+I’ve got good intuition (or at least I’m tuned into it).
+It’s not unusual for me to know who’s calling before I look when I hear my phone ring, or to feel that something is bothering a friend before they tell me.
 And I have this sense about you, reader.
 I know what you’re doing.
 You’re holding onto an eyeliner, lipstick, or foundation because it was expensive, somehow sentimental, or really pretty/cool/different, so you’ll use it…someday.
 But someday might have already come and gone, and your product has died.
 Let it go, girlfriend.
 Or risk the consequences.

 When To Toss Products

 1) If you’ve been using a mascara for over three months, it’s got to go.
 Not only do the formulas tend to dry out and clump around that time, but the bacteria that’s been collecting on the wand has built up like crazy and is ready to infect your eyes.
 Pink eyeshadow can be cute, but pink, swollen eyelids are not.
 Same timeline goes for liquid eyeliner.